Monitoring Webex Meetings with Endpoint Agents

 If you want to monitor Audio/Video traffic, you need to identify the MMP server.
 So how can this be accomplished?
 Unlike the Web Zone's data centers, the Media Zone's servers are hidden from the end users.
 Running a packet capture during Webex meetings, the destination address for “UDP” traffic will show the MMP server that serves the audio/video traffic.
 As you can see, Webex Client uses the random port for the source UDP port, and 9000 or 5004 for the destination UDP port.

-Create Automated Session Test under Endpoint Agent following this guide.
-To achieve the best outcomes, we recommend to use the below configurations.
+Create Dynamic Test under Endpoint Agent following this guide.
+To achieve the best outcomes, we recommend using the below configurations.

-2. Select “Auto-detect” protocol to allow Endpoint Agents automatically selecting best protocol for monitoring.
+Select “Auto-detect” protocol to allow Endpoint Agents to automatically select best protocol for monitoring.
 Note: As UDP is not supported, TCP or ICMP would be selected.

-3. Select “1 minute” interval to ensure the meeting sessions are consistently monitored
+Select “1 minute” interval to ensure the meeting sessions are consistently monitored.

-5. Select the number of Agents which covers all of end users using Webex client
+Select the number of Agents that cover all of the end-users using the Webex client.

 Using this test configuration the Endpoint Agent will automatically detect the MMP server for the active Webex meeting and execute the test for the same targets in parallel.
 When the meeting concludes the tests will be shut down.
-In the event that the Endpoint’s host IP address changes, the Webex client changes the connection to the new server geogrphically assigned, then the test will also automatically change the target to the new IP address.
+If the Endpoint’s host IP address changes, the Webex client changes the connection to the new server geographically assigned, then the test will also automatically change the target to the new IP address.
 In the below example, the Webex Client connected to 4 Webex servers on this round, and one of the paths clearly shows the forwarding loss.

-Currently, AST only can be executed using TCP or ICMP, thus the end-to-end loss doesn't exactly correspond to the meeting’s audio/video quality but latency/jitter metrics are shown inline.
-The most useful information from AST is the network path that shows the node causing the loss as well as you can tell how many Endpoints have been affected by this node/hop.
+Currently, Dynamic Test only can be executed using TCP or ICMP, thus the end-to-end loss doesn't exactly correspond to the meeting’s audio/video quality but latency/jitter metrics are shown inline.
+The most useful information from Dynamic Test is the network path that shows the node causing the loss as well as you can tell how many Endpoints have been affected by this node/hop.

 Integrate with Webex Control Hub Troubleshooting